 There's a lot of misinformation about earwigs in Dixon.
 For that reason, it's hard to know how to keep earwigs out of your home.
 It's even more difficult to know what to do if you have an infestation.
-Before you find yourself battling these common pests, check out this guide to earwig control.
+Before you find yourself battling these occasional invader pests, check out this guide to earwig control in Dixon.

 What Do Earwigs Look Like?